 Hybrids intended for women tend to have a shorter top tube than their male equivalents, and have female friendly components like a woman's saddle, as here.

-The B'Twin Hoprider 500 comes with everything you need to pootle round town, to the office or the shops or just round the park for exercise.
+The Elops (formerly B'Twin) Hoprider 500 from Decathlon comes with everything you need to pootle round town, to the office or the shops or just round the park for exercise.
 It's not the lightest hybrid ever, but it's very well specced for the money.

 Off the peg, the Hoprider 500 comes with hub-powered lighting front and rear, mudguards, rack and kickstand.
 That's a great set of accessories for a hybrid (too often they're just a bare bike) and really makes this bike an excellent choice for commuting and other practical riding.